 Everybody thinks that if you live in Los Angeles, the ocean is only minutes away.
 Unfortunately, that’s not true and there’s that darned traffic.
-Because I live all the way in Burbank, I don’t make it out there that often.
+Because I live in the valley I don’t make it out there that often.
 But when Doug told me he had an invitation to a fish fry lunch at Malibu Seafood with a bunch of his camera buddies, I decided to play hooky from work and go with him.

 Ever since LA’s recent butterfly invasion, when billions of them descended on the city, my allergies have been acting up big time.
 I loved the butterflies but they went apeshit pollinating.
 Los Angeles has been super-blooming ever since.
 People are driving in droves to see the poppy and flower fields all over Southern California.
 A bunch of idiots, in an effort to get the best Instagram shots, tromped all over the flowers.
 Lake Elsinore finally had to shut them off and limit their view because of it.